 Leader-to-company employee appreciation

-Also called an above and beyond program, nominations are the employee of the month programs we already know.
-The best approach is to incorporate the opinions of all your staff.
-Ideally staff vote on who is the top employee for specific categories in different time periods.
-Decide what time periods make sense for your organization.
-You can have nominations for the month, quarter, and the year.
-Think of the categories that are important to you.
-If you are a consulting company, consider innovation or customer service being important.
-Innovator of the Quarter or Communicator of the Month are both great places to start.
-Towards the end of the time period, alert staff that voting is now over for that time period.
-Have a subcommittee decide who are the winners.
-Don’t restrict yourself to just one person for the winner, feel free to select multiple winners.
-Don’t just look at who was voted for the most.
-Look at the reasons behind the nominations.
-If you keep things systematic, frequent, and democratic, you will actually eliminate favoritism, which is one of the bigger complaints around an employee of the month program.I received a 'Best in Staffing' award as part of a team of three recruiters.
+Favoritism is one of the main complaints amongst employees.
+In the best interest of the company, this should be avoided at any cost.I received a 'Best in Staffing' award as part of a team of three recruiters.
 It was a huge honor because most of the recognized organizations are large, even on multi-national levels.
-The awards are quite prestigious within the staffing industry, and to be recognized for such a huge honor while being such a small 'blip', so to speak, was phenomenal.
+The awards are quite prestigious within the staffing industry, and to be recognized for such a huge honor while being such a small 'blip,’ so to speak, was phenomenal.
 It felt much more like a personal success, as all three of us felt our own individual dedication and work directly contributed to the award.
 It was a huge deal and well celebrated within our larger company.

 Multi-level approver nomination program

-Big corporations require multiple levels of approval for specific awards, so they can occur anywhere in the organization and bubble up to decision makers.
+Big corporations require multiple levels of approval for specific awards to be handed out in the organization.
 They often have periods of voting and periods of choosing a winner.

 Elevate nomination by manager

 Set up the nominations so that managers can highlight peer-to-peer recognitions.
-City of Allen in Texas has city managers elevate the employee recognitions for a monthly prize.
+City of Allen in Texas has city managers give out employee recognitions for a monthly prize.
 The admins then choose the winner.
-In their program, employees can't be the winner twice in a year.
+In their program, employees can't be the winner twice a year.